 The moving day is finally here.
-Before moving to your new home, tie any loose end.
+Before moving to your new home, tie any loose end and thoroughly check the moving packing checklist once more for anything that may be overlooked.
 After your move-out date, your utilities should be turned off in your old home and have it all turned on in your new home a day before you move in. these and many more you need to tidy up in this one week to go.

 - Chemicals, aerosol cans, paint and other flammable items that cannot be transported are to be disposed of.